 Injured Due to a Texting Driver?

-Unfortunately, many of our clients are injured due to the conduct of a distracted driver.
+Unfortunately, many of our clients are injured due to the conduct of a distracted driver and need medical attention.
 If you are injured due to another driver’s negligence, please contact our experienced car accident attorneys here at Lowenthal & Abrams.
 The consultation is free and there is no fee if you don’t receive compensation.